natesilva/jshint-external.tmbundle/README.md

 ## Configuration

 In most cases no configuration is required.
-However, in some cases you may wish to customize the following:
+However, in some cases you may want to customize the following:

 * **Use `jshint` that is not on your `PATH`:** If `jshint` is not on your `PATH`, set the `TM_JSHINT` variable to point to it.
 Set in *TextMate* > *Preferences…* > *Variables*.
-* **Don’t validate on save:** If you don’t want to validate your JavaScript automatically whenever you press `⌘S`:
+* **Don’t validate on save:** If you don’t want to validate your JavaScript automatically when you press `⌘S`:
     1. Open the Bundle Editor (*Bundles* > *Edit Bundles…*).
     2. Navigate to *JSHint (External)* > *Menu Actions* > *Save & Validate with JSHint*.
     3. In the drawer that appears, delete the “Key Equivalent” of `⌘S`.